NeilClack/MyWeather/README.md

 - [ ] Add National Weather alerts
 - [ ] Pull location from browser automatically

+## Other Notes

+userEvent.default.setup is not a function below userEvent v14
+Update userEvent to latest with `npm install @testing-library/user-event@latest`

 ## BUGS

 - [x] Unable to select location with multiple results.